 To delete an underlying block from a configurable Subsystem, do the following:

 1. Open and unlock the library for the Subsystem.

-- 2. Double click on the template, and turn off the checkbox associated to the block to be deleted. - 3.
+- 2. Double-click the template, and deselect the checkbox associated with the block to be deleted. - 3.
 Press OK, and then delete the block.